flash62au/EngineDriver_Home/docs/configuration/ipls.rst

 |ed| can play synchronised locomotive sounds through your Android device/phones or through a BlueTooth speaker connected to it.

-To enable In Phone Loco Sounds (IPLS) select an option in ``Throttle 1 Loco Sounds`` or ``Throttle 2 Loco Sounds`` (or both) preferences.
+To enable In Phone Loco Sounds (IPLS) select an option in `Throttle 1 Loco Sounds <./preferences.html#throttle-1-loco-sounds>`_ or `Throttle 2 Loco Sounds <./preferences.html#throttle-2-loco-sounds>`_ (or both) preferences.
 Once enabled for either throttle a new menu option will be available from Throttle Screen to make subsequent changes easier: :menuselection:`Menu --> Loco Sounds`

-To make it easy to switch sound profiles we recommend enabling the Action Bar button by setting the ``In phone sounds button`` preferences: :menuselection:`Menu --> Preferences --> Throttle Screen Action Bar Preferences --> In phone sounds button`
+To make it easy to switch sound profiles we recommend enabling the Action Bar button by setting the `In phone sounds button <./preferences#in-phone-sounds-button>`_ preferences: :menuselection:`Menu --> Preferences --> Throttle Screen Action Bar Preferences --> In phone sounds button`

 Loco Sounds
 -----------